Cold kills 33 more in Europe, dam breaks in Bulgaria

 Rescuers reached some of the Dalmatian villages on Sunday.

-In one village, a woman gave birth in her house with the help of a neighbour, while a midwife from a nearby town gave them instructions by telephone.
+In one village, a woman gave birth in her house with the help of a neighbor, while a midwife from a nearby town gave them instructions by telephone.

 "The baby girl is fine and beautiful and I'll probably name her Snow White, given the circumstances," the mother, Marta Glavota, told 24sata news website.